 Inspired by Miss Shirley’s Hot Cocoa Cocktail, I made a variation of the Chocolate Covered Pretzel Hot Chocolate at home.
 Mine is alcohol-free, but it can easily be spiked (21 years or older, please drink responsibly).
 Miss Shirley’s included a combination of Pinnacle Whipped Cream Vodka and Salted Caramel Vodka.

-For the base, I used The Best Hot Cocoa recipe from Beach House Baking and mixed in some of this homemade caramel sauce.
-I dipped the tops of each of the glasses in water, then rolled them in crushed pretzels to create the rim.
-I then poured in the hot chocolate and topped with whipped cream, more caramel sauce, chocolate sauce, more crushed pretzels, and a couple of mint leaves.
+For the base of the Chocolate Covered Pretzel hot Chocolate, I used The Best Hot Cocoa recipe from Beach House Baking and mixed in some of this homemade vanilla bean caramel sauce.
+To create the rim, I dipped the tops of each of the glasses in water, then rolled them in crushed pretzels.
+I poured in the hot chocolate and topped with whipped cream, more caramel sauce, chocolate sauce, more crushed pretzels, and a couple of mint leaves.

 I especially love the creaminess found in this hot chocolate created by whisking the milk chocolate ganache into heated milk.
 You can put together everything at once or make the ganache ahead of time and store in an airtight container in the refrigerator until ready to assemble.

-If the salted caramel is too thick to drizzle over the top, microwave it just until thinned and smooth, 10-20 seconds.
+If the salted caramel is too thick to drizzle over the top of the Chocolate Covered Pretzel Hot Chocolate, microwave it just until thinned and smooth, 10-20 seconds.
 I quickly crushed the pretzels in a blender/food processor, but they can also be transferred to a plastic bag and beaten with a rolling pin or hammer into the desired consistency (great for days when you are especially frustrated).

 Chocolate Covered Pretzel Hot Chocolate Recipe